 From the impacts of climate change to innovations in energy production and grid modernization, existing and emerging environmental trends will shape both the built and natural environments in the years to come.
 The complexity of environmental systems and how changes to these systems will reflect on human society and development is among the primary challenges for planners and the communities they serve.
 Climate crises will impact where and how people live.
-Technological innovation in the form of green building, electrification, and grid modernization may drive economic growth while simultaneously curbing emissions.
+Technological innovation in the form of green building, and clean energy production may drive economic growth while simultaneously curbing emissions.
 Significant changes in how people get around may similarly mitigate against climate change, while leading to a rapid reorganization of the physical layout of our communities.

 Climate change is now a full-fledged emergency, requiring swifter and more drastic action to keep warming below the 1.5°C threshold identified by climate scientists.
 APA's Climate Change Policy Guide and PAS Report 601, Planning for Climate Mitigation and Adaptation, is a timely and useful resource for exploring both impacts and effective approaches for adapting to climate disruptions.

 Emissions reduction alone is likely not enough to meet the targets set by the Intergovernmental Panel on Climate Change (IPCC) to avoid catastrophic climate change impacts.
 To meet these targets, carbon removal is needed.
 IPCC projections already account for Direct Air Capture (DAC) of carbon, even though the technology is still in its infancy.
 DAC, which involves extracting carbon from the atmosphere and storing it (often underground), is starting to see deployment at larger scales.
 Critics point to the high cost of these systems as distractions from more proven technologies and strategies Nevertheless, given the need for carbon extraction identified by the IPCC, carbon extraction technology is likely to be a major part of the climate change toolkit in the years ahead.